ShivaniKhatri96/Fishwatch/README.md

 - search bar that filters various fish based on their species name

+### third assignment completed

+- A select / dropdown to filter species based on harvest type (Wild, Farmed, or any)
+- filters also search bar and select requirement

 ### Currently working on
-- assignment three: A select / dropdown to filter species based on harvest type (Wild, Farmed, or any)
+- select styles

 ### Next
 - making searchbar and select responsive